 HBO has built up a sterling reputation for its original series and their true-to-life settings; there's the old West in Deadwood, New York single life in Sex and the City and a recovering New Orleans in Treme.
-But this Sunday, HBO will be premiering a series that's light on true-life and heavy on epic fantasy.
+But this Sunday, HBO will premiere a series that is light on true life and heavy on epic fantasy.

 "It's about families and conflict," Benioff says.
 "It's about people trying to gain power.
 It's about people who [are] in power trying to keep it."